 A computer virus is one type of malware that inserts its virus code to multiply itself by altering the programs and applications.
 The computer gets infected through the replication of malicious code.
 Computer viruses come in different forms to infect the system in different ways.
-Some of the most common viruses are,
+Find some of the most common type of computer viruses here,

 - Boot Sector Virus

 - Spacefiller Virus

 Boot Sector Virus – This type of virus infects the master boot record and it is challenging and a complex task to remove this virus and often requires the system to be formatted.
 Mostly it spreads through removable media.

 Direct Action Virus – This is also called non-resident virus, it gets installed or stays hidden in the computer memory.
 It stays attached to the specific type of files that it infect.
 It does not affect the user experience and system’s performance.

 Resident Virus – Unlike direct action viruses, resident viruses get installed on the computer.
 It is difficult to identify the virus and it is even difficult to remove a resident virus.